Skip to content

 • Rejected applications damage your credit score further

-• A broker ensures you only apply where you have a genuine chance
+• A broker makes sure you only apply where you have a genuine chance

-• This is critical when your credit file is already fragile
+• This matters most when your credit file is already fragile

 Rate negotiation